sethbern/CSJava/_sources/Unit10-Inheritance/ooCodePractice.rst

                 :shortname: cslearn4u
                 :identifier: javareview_ooex2d

-.. tabbed:: ooEx3

-        .. tab:: Question

 Edit this code so the class Beagle is a subclass of the Dog class.
 When you run the code it should print "woof!" and then "arf arf"

 .. activecode:: ooEx3q
               :language: java

               public class Dog